About

 Social Media

 I am 100% a proponent of POSSE (Post on Own Site, Syndicate Elsewhere).
 Just perfect.
 Back long ago, I enjoyed using Twitter and Instagram, but I just got so damned tired of seeing everyone’s highlight reels.
-I know (or I guess I know) that was the point of it all, but it was just too draining.
+I know (or I guess I should have known) that was the point of it all, but it was just too draining.
 Then social media really went downhill.
+While I have a Mastodon account, I don’t really use it.
+I do bop into some Discord servers that I’ve joined, but even then, it’s pretty rare.

 People

-I believe most people are good when in small groups.
-Folks that aren’t acting nicely are almost having a regrettable moment that we can all relate to having but that we can all now witness thanks to the ubiquity of cameras.
+I believe most people, when in small groups, are good and act appropriately.
+Folks that aren’t acting nicely are almost always having a moment they’ll soon regret.
+Thanks to the ubiquity of cameras we can all witness these moments.
 Don’t like, boost, or thumbs-up someone’s worst moment.
 Have pity and help when appropriate.